ASERG-STELA/shu-development-process/construction-code/level5/commenting.md

 The question most people ask is "Why do we need code comments anyway?"

 Code commenting is a very simple way to let someone know what your code is meant to be doing, even if their background in code is weak.
 Good comments make for easy reading and easy understanding for those who are perhaps not as tech savvy as yourself.
 Code commenting also explains why you wrote something.
-At Level 4, the expectation is that you will write basis code comments as a minimum measure to help a reader understand your code.

 ## 3. Documentation
 ### 3.1.
 Documentation Comments